EvilDindon/ES-THEME-ARCADEPLANET/README.md

  Features :
  - 2 System Views (Vertical and Horizontal)
- - 10 Gamelist Views (using a lot logo and boxart)
+ - 10 Gamelist Views (using a lot logo art and box art)
  - Some custom background music, artwork and animations

   # ** IMPORTANT **